-- In-depth knowledge of the most significant principles and concepts of contract law and an ability to apply these to practical legal problems
+- Acquire in-depth knowledge of the most significant principles and concepts of contract law and an ability to apply these to practical legal problems

-- Ability to conduct research by formulating a research question; identifying the information needed; and locating, retrieving, evaluating and using it effectively
+- Be able to conduct research by formulating a research question; identifying the information needed; and locating, retrieving, evaluating and using it effectively

-- Ability to analyse legal contract issues logically
+- Be able to analyse legal contract issues logically

-- Critical evaluation of weaknesses and strengths of the current law and any need for reform
+- Be able to critically evaluate weaknesses and strengths of the current law and any need for reform

-- Ability to communicate information and arguments effectively, both orally (in class discussions) and in writing (in essays and in legal opinions on hypothetical fact scenarios).
+- Be able to communicate information and arguments effectively, both orally (in class discussions) and in writing (in essays and in legal opinions on hypothetical fact scenarios)